Skip to content

 • If you wish for your documentary to be made available to people with hearing problems, include captions.

 Unlike films, documentaries don’t require actors to play a cast of characters.
 However, depending on the type of documentary you’re filming, you’ll have subjects to follow or interview.
-Explain who these people are.
-For example, if your documentary follows the process of sports rehabilitation, list the names of athletes you’ll interview, and why.
-If you’d like to have an actor or professional athlete narrate the documentary, list who you’re interested in.
+Explain who these people are in your documentary pitch deck.

 Talk about the overall vision for the documentary, why you think the film needs to be made, and how you hope audiences will respond.
 Include the director’s headshot and a list of their past credits.